CodeYellowBV/mobx-spine/README.md

 ## Pick fields

-You can pick fields by either defining a static pickFields or as a function.
+You can pick fields by either defining a static `pickFields` variable or a `pickFields` function.
 Keep in mind that `id` is mandatory, so it will always be included.

 ### As a static field
 ```js